jonblatho/SwiftUTCMenuClock/README.md

 3. Drag **SwiftUTCMenuClock.app** from wherever it downloaded to to your Applications folder.
 4. Open it!

-By default, SwiftUTCMenuClock will open itself.
-(You can disable it by clicking on the menu clock and selecting the relevant option.)
+By default, SwiftUTCMenuClock will open itself at login going forward.
+(You can disable that by clicking on the menu clock and selecting the relevant option.)